kohutovic/febus-rules/longsword.md

 ## *Vor* (priority)

-1. The Referee alone decides as to the validity or the priority (*Vor*) of the hit by applying the following basic rules which are the conventions applicable to longsword fencing:
+1. The Referee alone decides as to the validity or the priority (*Vor*) of the hit by applying the following basic rules which are the conventions applicable to longsword fencing.

 2. Any attack properly executed must be parried, or completely avoided, and the phrase must be continuous.